Adverbs of frequency express how often the action of a verb occurs.

 Adverbs of time express when the action of a verb occurs.

-Greek has four cases, which means pronouns, nouns, and articles have up to four forms, depending on how they are used in a sentence.
+Greek has four cases, which means that three parts of speech – pronouns, nouns, and articles – each have up to four forms, depending on how they are used in a sentence.

 Subject pronouns, literally called “nominative personal pronouns” in Greek, indicate who or what is performing the action of a verb.